-For active and retired employees in 2020 and 2019, the Agency paid 100% of the cost of life insurance.
-Retiree life insurance coverage is \$5,000 at time of retirement reducing to \$3,350 once retiree reaches age 70 and \$2,500 at age 75.
-For active employees in 2020, the Agency paid 88% and 77% of the cost of employee medical and dental benefits, respectively.
-For active employees in 2019, the Agency paid 84% and 76% of the cost of employee medical and dental benefits, respectively.
-For retired employees in 2020 and 2019, respectively, the Agency paid 75% and 73% of the cost of dental benefits.
+For active and retired employees, the Agency paid 100% of the cost of life insurance.
+Retiree life insurance coverage was \$5,000 at time of retirement reducing to \$3,350 once retiree reached age 70 and \$2,500 at age 75.
+Effective the beginning of FY 2021, TMPA no longer offers life insurance coverage for retirees.
+For active employees in 2021, the Agency paid 88% and 77% of the cost of employee medical and dental benefits, respectively.
+For active employees in 2020, the Agency paid 84% and 77% of the cost of employee medical and dental benefits, respectively.
+For retired employees in 2021 and 2020, respectively, the Agency paid 73% and 64% of the cost of dental benefits.
 As discussed above, for retiree medical, the Agency contributes a set monthly allowance to the employee and dependent, if elected, through a Retiree HRA.

-A measurement date of May 1, 2020 was used for the September 30, 2020 liability and expense.
+A measurement date of May 1, 2021 was used for the September 30, 2021 liability and expense.
 The information that follows was determined as of a valuation date of May 1, 2020.